 Lens Accessories (3:16)

-In this section, look at a variety of accessories to control light with a lens hood, adaptor ring, and filters
+In this section, look at a variety of accessories to control light in architectural photography with a lens hood, adaptor ring, and filters.

 Learn to build an efficient and mobile tethering system with portability, efficiency and redundancy

 Learn the advantages of using a minimal lighting kit that provides efficiency and impact within constrained architectural environments.

 Tripods & Bags (3:38)

 In this photography workshop, hear Tony’s rationale on investing in a high quality tripod and head system to achieve maximum flexibility for shot composition while maintaining rock solid captures for smooth compositing in post.